specs-feup/gnu-tools-cauldron-2025-demo/README.md

 # gnu-tools-cauldron-2025-demo

-This repository holds all scenarios for the Clava demo presed at the [GNU Tools Cauldron 2025](https://conf.gnu-tools-cauldron.org/opo25/)
+This repository holds all scenarios for the Clava demo presed at the [GNU Tools Cauldron 2025](https://conf.gnu-tools-cauldron.org/opo25/).
+Slides are available [here](docs/GNU_Tools_Cauldron_Presentation.pptx).

 This demo highlights the following repositories and their equivalent NPM packages: